opendocsg/opendoc-sp-self-help-centre/3Guides/Attendcourse.md

-# Attending a course at the PACE Academy, Singapore Polytechnic
+# Attending a course at the PACE Academy

 ## Step 1: Search for a course